 So Lowell Davis moved along as well.
 He set up in a vacant cornfield near Carthage, Missouri with dreams of starting his own farm.
 But back in Red Hook, familiar haunts plagued him.
 In Davis’ own words: “The general store, it went vacant, and there was no one running it any longer, and it was falling apart, so I just had to save it.
 I just packed it up and moved it here, put it back together and furnished it all up like an old general store.”
 And Red Oak II was born.
 And the new old general store?
 “That was just my house.”
 Davis didn’t just rebuild his past – he moved inside of it.

 Over the next decade, Lowell Davis moved entire old buildings from their original homesteads, branching out from Red Oak to collect from other rural communities.
-During the 1970’s the cost of moving a building was just $450.
+During the 1970s the cost of moving a building was just $450.
 Davis’ invention continued to grow, borrowing from the little towns neighboring Missouri, Kansas, and Oklahoma.
 From there, the transported structures were refurbished, embellished, and painted in deep country hues.
-Noting the wear of history, their layout in Red Oak II is meaningfully punctuated with the presence of rusty antiques: vehicles, biplanes, even skeleton figurines.
-In addition to several homes (now occupied by real families), Davis’ immense undertaking now includes a schoolhouse, a Phillips 66 station, a town hall, a schoolhouse, feed store, diner, and even a jail.
+Noting the wear of history, their layout in Red Oak II is meaningfully punctuated with the presence of rusty antiques: vehicles, biplanes, and even skeleton figurines.
+In addition to several homes (now occupied by real families), Davis’ immense undertaking now includes a schoolhouse, a Phillips 66 station, a town hall, a schoolhouse, a feed store, a diner, and even a jail.

 And as long as Lowell Davis retained ownership of Red Oak II, he never charged admission.
-“I didn’t build Red Oak for money,” Davis said in conversation with Cecil Stehlin for Route Magazine.
+“I didn’t build Red Oak for money,” Davis said in a conversation with Cecil Stehlin for Route Magazine.
 “I just like to see people enjoying themselves, and kids coming out and playing and enjoying church and people.
 That’s my payment.
 I sit on the front porch and watch them and spend my day that way.”
 But in his old age, Davis, unable to maintain the project alone, sold off the individual buildings which make up the town of Red Oak II.
 The houses turned out to be in high demand.
 To many folks, Red Oak II is not a ghost town.
 It’s a dream of a simpler time.
 New residents can exist peacefully in this quiet, stylized sliver of Americana.

 But Lowell Davis never did sell his old general store.
 He remained living inside the reimagination of his childhood home, along with his wife Rose, until his recent death on November 2, 2020.
 But Lowell Davis will live on in his ultimate creation, and in the contemplative admiration that visitors engage in while strolling down Red Oak II’s meticulous, mesmerizing Mother Road.
 For at least another century to come.